Thoddoo: Archaeology

-There are Buddhist ruins in an area of this island and some key remains were found.
+There are Buddhist ruins in an area of this island.

-The Buddhist remains show that at some point in history the people were following Buddhism.
-However, with the spread of Islam in the country, the people embraced the Monotheistic religion whole heartedly as is evidenced by the continued adherence to the teachings of Islam, despite the geographical isolation of the island.

-In recent years there have been attempts by Hindutva to promote fabricated narrations of proto Hinduism history in the Maldives.
-However there has been no evidence of this.

 Geography

 The island is 67.51 km northwest of the country's capital, Malé, and also 20 km from Rasdhoo.
 Thoddoo is about 2 km in length and 1 km in width.
-One-third of the total area is agricultural, another third is the village itself, and the rest of the island is empty.
+1/3rd of the total area is agricultural, another third is the village itself, and the rest of the island is empty.

 Demography

 Economy

-Agriculture is the one of the main income sources of the island.
+Agriculture is one of the main income sources of the island.
 Local farmers cultivate various tropical vegetables like chillies, brinjal, bottle gourd, bitter gourd, drumstick, ladies finger, pumpkin and different types of fruits like papaya, honey melons, passion fruit, banana, water apple and mango.
 This island is the largest producer of watermelon in Maldives.
 Watermelons are commonly produced during the holy month of Ramadan when demand in Malé peaks and prices are high.
 Thoddoo is well known as the largest producer of betel leaf in the country and it is the strongest economic activity in Thoddoo in the past 40 years.